All Products

 Document Center

-Simple Application Server:Install an SSL certificate in a WordPress environment
+Simple Application Server:Install an SSL certificate in a WordPress runtime

 If a domain name is bound to your simple application server, you can configure HTTPS access for the domain name.
 This way, you can convert the data transmission protocol from HTTP to HTTPS at a low cost, and perform authentication and encrypted data transmission of websites.
 This prevents data tampering and information leakage during data transmission.
-This topic describes how to install an SSL certificate on a simple application server and enable HTTPS access to the server.
-In this topic, a simple application server on which WordPress 5.8 is installed is used.
+This topic describes how to install an SSL certificate on a simple application server and enable HTTPS access.
+In this topic, a WordPress 5.8 simple application server is used.

 Prerequisites